RuneBlaze/bifunctor-www/index.md

 (1,3)
 ```

-The sum type ```Either``` also displays similar behavior with regard to its functor instance, with ```Left``` values unaffected and ```Right``` values changed.
+The sum type ```Either``` also displays similar behavior with regards to its functor instance, with ```Left``` values unaffected and ```Right``` values changed.
 Naturally the question of whether a functor instance can be defined with regarding to the first type argument (the type of the first element in tuples, and the type of the left element in sum types) arises, only achievable after introducing type wrappers.
 Also if the first type argument is functorial, can both functorial arguments be operated on at once?
 In our context, this motivates a function that can update both values of a tuple at once, and a function that upon meeting a sum type can either operate on the right or the left.

 ```haskell
 mapTuple :: (a -> x) -> (b -> y) -> (a, b) -> (x, y)